The ISPS for the Port of Gothenburg is on security level 1.

 Access to trans-ocean direct shipping constitutes a strategic function for Swedish trade and industry.
 The EU also considers the Port of Gothenburg to be an important cargo hub from a national perspective and within the trans-European transport network.

-Review of security protection.
+Review of security protection

 The port works systematically on security and conducts continuous reviews of its security protection.
 There has been a focus on this during the year, and as a consequence of Russia’s invasion of Ukraine, an additional review of security work was undertaken.
 The war in Ukraine has brought about a change in how security work is viewed.
 The level has been heightened in selected areas, and contact channels have also been reviewed and updated.
 The port has also carried out two port security drills and 38 security drills together with terminal operators, and set up a backup control centre that can take charge of security work in the port if required.